 Reference Management Systems: Citations and Bibligraphies Made Easier

 Reference management systems allow you to import, organize, and annotate citations from library catalogs and databases and the Internet.
-They also sync across multiple computers, allow the easy generation of bibliographies, and in some cases work within Microsoft Word to add citations.
+They also sync across multiple computers, allow the easy generation of bibliographies, and in some cases work within Microsoft Word and LibreOffice to add citations.
 If you see an article you like in a database, for example, click a button and it's added to the program.
 Organize citations into folders; click on a folder to generate a bibliography in the citation style of your choice.

 File Syncing and Storage Programs: Never Lose Your Work Again

 File syncing programs allow you to save files to a drive on your computer that will be stored in the "cloud" and synced across multiple devices.
 They work like regular drives, so there's no uploading.
 You can sync a folder with multiple services.
 Working on that important project?
 Sync the folder with Dropbox, and then sync the dropbox folder with Sugarsync.
 That way your documents are on multiple computers and clouds.

 From the creator of Zotero; helps organize and annotate research photos from archives, etc.